seek4science/seek/tech/releases/index.md

 ![new_sharing_matrix](/images/release-notes/openbis.png)

-This is the first release that supports openBIS integration.
+This is the first public release that supports openBIS integration.
 This version includes

   * Ability to link and browse an openBIS space and datastore, and browse DataSets
   * Easily register an openBIS DataSet with SEEK as a DataFile